Xavier Ong

 Xavier Ong (Chinese: 王勝宇 / 王胜宇; pinyin: Wang Sheng Yu, born 20 April 1994) is a Singaporean actor.

 Early life

 Ong was born on 20 April 1994 in Singapore.
-Step son of Singapore actor Wang Yuqing.
+He is the stepson of Singapore actor Wang Yuqing.
 He attended Outram Secondary School but did not manage to graduate due to the widely controversial incident in 2010 while he was taking the national 'O' Level examinations.

 Career

 Early career

 Ong's career began soon after he was signed on for guest roles on several local television programs.
 After a single episode stint on the documentary-drama Crimewatch, he made cameo appearances on several other documentary-drama series.
 Ong rose to fame with his role as "Alex" in local television drama Don't Stop Believin' (TV series) after which he went on to make more appearances in local television programs and further branched out into film and movies before he was enlisted into the Singapore Armed Forces in late 2012.